hpi-studyu/studyu/docker/README.md

 ## Good to know

 Use `-d` to run containers in the background.
-In order to stop docker containers from running press CTRL+C or run `docker-compose -p 'studyu' down --remove-orphans` and `docker-compose -p 'supabase' down --remove-orphans`.
+In order to stop docker containers from running press CTRL+C or run `docker-compose -p 'studyu' down --remove-orphans` and `docker-compose -p 'docker.supabase' down --remove-orphans`.
 When experimenting with Docker setups, it might be necessary to [remove previous resources](https://docs.docker.com/engine/reference/commandline/system_prune/) before seeing changes.
 Moreover, it often helps to clear the cache of your webbrowser when making changes to environment files.